-In all of our visits to Yosemite National Park we somehow never did the hike up iconic, valley-dominating Half Dome.
+In all of our visits to Yosemite National Park, a UNESCO World Heritage site since 1984, we somehow never did the hike up iconic, valley-dominating Half Dome.
 On our most recent visit to the park we remedied that and hit the trail to do one of the most iconic, and challenging, national park hikes in the US.

 Hiking Half Dome in Yosemite National Park